 Barry has achieved so much in this book, and one of the greatest is the depth of characters.
 His characters are people.
 They are not black and white.
 They are grey.
 Like all real humans.
 When characters become real, so does the story.

-So if we are to use a start system – FIVE STARS ABSOLUTELY!!
+So if we are to use a start system – 5* absolutely!!
 Buy this book, and start reading it straight away.